Skip to main content

 What building makes possible

-Custom AI built specifically for a franchise network can do things vendor platforms structurally cannot: learn from the data of all 100+ locations simultaneously, apply the franchisor's specific territory economics and routing logic, and generate network-level insights that competitors can't replicate by purchasing the same tool.
+Custom AI built specifically for a franchise system can do things vendor platforms structurally cannot: learn from the data of all 100+ locations simultaneously, apply the franchisor's specific territory economics and routing logic, and generate system-level insights that competitors can't replicate by purchasing the same tool.

 There's a less obvious benefit as well.
 When franchisees see that the AI was built around how they actually work, not how a generic home services business works, adoption friction drops.
 The tool reflects their workflow rather than requiring them to conform to someone else's.

-The risks are real: 62% of custom AI systems fail within 18 months, builds require engineering talent that's hard to retain, and a 6-12 month time-to-rollout can test a franchise network's patience.
+The risks are real: most custom AI builds fail before they reach full production, engineering talent is hard to retain, and a 6-12 month time-to-rollout can test a franchise system's patience.
 That timeline isn't a minor consideration; it's the most common reason franchisors default to buying even when the economics favor building.

-In practice, roughly 60% of mature franchise networks use neither a pure buy nor a pure build approach.
+In practice, the majority of mature franchise systems use neither a pure buy nor a pure build approach.
 They use a vendor platform for the heavy lifting (compliance, multi-location infrastructure, standard workflows) and build a custom layer on top that the franchisor owns.

 Insight